Guided by the Montessori philosophy, the Saxtons River Montessori School cultivates:

 Diane Allen / Office Administrator

 Diane Allen, the SRMS Office Administrator and Assistant Teacher, has an associates degree in Child Care and Development.
 She and her husband have raised 4 children together on their farm in Westminster, VT.
 She has been involved in many children’s programs and volunteered in the local schools.
 During her career she has held a variety of positions where she achieved skills and tools to perform office duties.
 Diane is happy for the opportunity to work with the staff, children and parents in Saxtons River’s “House of Children”.

 The Saxtons River Montessori School is nestled in the heart of Saxtons River, Vermont.
 This location is well placed to serve children from Saxtons River and the surrounding villages of Vermont and New Hampshire.

 We are fortunate to have our little school in a beautiful village home, which reflects Dr. Maria Montessori’s original vision of a Casa dei Bambini, or a “House of Children.”
 In a house designed specifically for children, everything is child-sized and child-oriented so that the student can be self-directed and independent.
 Our Victorian farmhouse was built in the late nineteenth century and acquired by the school in the early 1990s.
 The playground and surrounding open fields are an integral part of the SRMS curriculum.

 The Saxtons River Montessori School is a corporation owned by the parent body, which elects a Board of Directors to oversee the financial health and operation of the school.
-The B.O.D. is responsible for hiring teachers and other such staff as deemed necessary for the successful operation of the school.
+The Board is responsible for hiring teachers and other such staff as deemed necessary for the successful operation of the school.
 The Board of Directors is comprised of a minimum of four officers: President, Vice-President, Secretary, Treasurer, and up to three Members-at-Large.
 At least one of these members also must be a Community Member.
-The Board and staff meet at least once a month, and parents are encouraged to attend these meetings or have a board member represent their comments/concerns.
+The Board and staff meet at least once every other month, and parents are encouraged to attend these meetings or have a board member represent their comments/concerns.
 Board members hold three-year terms.